 Your child already knows “Jenny” and if they are in the tent together, she’ll get to know fewer new children.
 If they don’t stay together, your camper will not only meet new friends in her tent, but will also meet the children in Jenny’s tent.
 Also if your child stays with Jenny in a tent, the other two children in that tent will definitely be left out from the start.
 You can read more about our policy on this in the Parent Handbook.

 Campers may not have cell phones in camp and the camp office does not allow campers to receive calls, unless in the event of a family emergency.
-A web-based means to send current messages to your camper is through Bunk Notes.
-Traditional postal service delivery is made through a camp P.O.
-Box in Lewisburg.
+A web-based means to send current messages to your camper is through our app called Campanion.
+Traditional postal service delivery is made through the postal service in Caldwell.
 You may send mail and encourage relatives to do the same.
 Outgoing mail is slow; many families receive letters from their camper a week or so after it is sent.
 All communication should remain upbeat and positive.
 Please refrain from remarking how each relative, pet, and neighbor misses the girl dreadfully and relating all the events she is missing back home.
 Inquiring about the camp schedule, weather, activities, and asking questions are great ways to encourage your camper during her camp experience.

 Camp Alleghany’s mailing address for campers is:

 Camper’s First Name and Last Name (don’t forget this!)